-The internship is for a non-flexible period of 3 months starting on 3 July 2017.
+The internship is for a non-flexible period of 3 months starting on 3 January 2019.
 The Intern will be under the supervision of a Counsel of one of the arbitration case management teams in Paris.

-- commenting and drafting of documents related to arbitration cases in English (French and Spanish are required for specific teams)
+- Read and draft documents related to arbitration cases in English (French and Spanish are required for specific teams)

 - preparation of conferences